eevee/eev.ee/content/2016-09-15-music-theory-for-nerds.markdown

 {% photo /media/2016-09-15-music/sheet-music-2-d-major.png D major, written without a key signature %}
 {% photo /media/2016-09-15-music/sheet-music-3-d-major-key-signature.png D major, written with a key signature %}

+(The notes may not actually be arranged this way, depending on the particular squiggle on the left and its vertical position.)

 I...  guess...  that's convenient?
 If your music _mostly_ relies on the seven notes from a particular scale, then it's more compact to only have room for seven notes in your sheet music, and adjust the meaning of those notes when necessary...  right?

 It completely obscures the relationship between the pitches, though.
 You can't even easily tell which scale some sheet music is in, short of memorization.
 In the example above, there are ♯s for C and F; what about that is supposed to tell you "D"?